rescriptbr/ancestor/website/docs/customization.md

 })
 ```
 ### Customizing the type of `spacing` props
 You can also customize the type of the spacing properties.
-Let's see how to use `float` instead of int:
+This feature is very useful when you need to use scale values like `1.25`, `2.5`, etc. Let's see how to use `float` instead of int:
 ```rescript {9,10,15-17}
 module AncestorCustom = Ancestor.Make({
   type breakpoints<'value> = Ancestor.DefaultConfig.breakpoints<'value>